 - Define the complex pathophysiology and aetiology of haematological malignancies

-- Critically evaluate current treatment modalities and management strategies for haematological cancers, and examine the implications for practitioners
+- Evaluate current and emerging treatment modalities and management strategies for haematology malignancies, and critically explore the implications for current health care provision

-- Critically analyse and synthesise the literature relating to people living with a haematological malignancy, examining current practice, and identifying areas for service development
+- Critically analyse and synthesise the literature relating to people living ‘with and beyond’ a haematological malignancy, examining current practice to identify areas for service development

-- Critically identify and discuss the complex ethical, cultural, and psycho-social issues involved in caring for the haemato-oncology patient and illustrate the challenges these present for practitioners
+- Analyse the complex ethical, cultural, and psycho-social issues involved in caring for haemato-oncology patients’ and demonstrate the challenges this presents for practitioners

 Tutorials with the module leader or personal tutor are available if students require additional help with the planning and writing of their assignments.
 Email and telephone support are also available from the module leader/personal tutor.